Meet Jaz,

 She has also engaged in international, community-based work, including collaborating with local partners in Guyana to facilitate suicide prevention and psychoeducational workshops for youth, families, and community members.

-Jasmine’s ongoing work continues to focus on trauma, racial identity, and burnout, particularly within underserved and historically marginalized communities.
+Jasmine’s ongoing work and research continue to focus on trauma, racial identity, and burnout, particularly within underserved and historically marginalized communities.
 Grounded in her academic and clinical training, her work reflects a broader commitment to both individual healing and systemic change.